wp-plugins/plugin-organizer/readme.txt

 Initial version.

 == Upgrade Notice ==

+= 1.2 =
+Removed a conditional and some whitespace from the main plugin file becasue it may have been causing issues with activation.

 = 1.1 =
 Added option to settings page so the selective plugin loading can be enabled or disabled for the admin pages seperately to prevent problems.